fclabs/aws-terraform-exercises/exam-tips/regions/readme.md

-# Regions, Avalabilty Zones & Local Zones
+# Regions, Availability Zones & Local Zones
 ## Regions

 Each Amazon EC2 Region is designed to be isolated from the other Amazon EC2 Regions.
 This achieves the greatest possible fault tolerance and stability.